Semm6/Whitelabel-webshop/PORTFOLIO.md

 ### 2. Automating tests on push

-After making the tests above i needed to automate this by testing everytime when i push.
-This makes sure the code is always tested everytime i make a new change.
+After making the tests above I needed to automate this by testing everytime when I push.
+This makes sure the code is always tested everytime I make a new change.
 The quality of the code

 ```
 name: tests